FreddeITsupport98/zypper-automatik-helper-/README.md

 - The system is working as designed - updates only run on AC power and unmetered connections

 ### Version History

+- **v61** (2026-01-09): **pipx Integration & Smarter Download Completion**
+  - 🐍 **NEW: pipx helper and automatic upgrades** – added a dedicated `zypper-auto-helper --pip-package` (alias: `--pipx`) mode that installs `python313-pipx` via zypper (on request), runs `pipx ensurepath`, and can optionally run `pipx upgrade-all` for the target user.
+This makes pipx the recommended/default way to manage Python command‑line tools like `yt-dlp`, `black`, `ansible`, and `httpie`.
+  - 📦 **NEW: Config‑driven pipx post‑update step** – a new `ENABLE_PIPX_UPDATES` flag in `/etc/zypper-auto.conf` controls whether the zypper wrapper (`zypper-with-ps`) and the Ready‑to‑Install helper (`zypper-run-install`) run `pipx upgrade-all` after each `zypper dup`, so your pipx‑managed tools stay in sync with system updates.
+  - 🧠 **IMPROVED: "Downloads Complete" notification logic** – the notifier now re‑runs `pkexec zypper dup --dry-run` when it sees a `complete:` status from the downloader and **suppresses** the "✅ Downloads Complete!" popup if zypper reports "Nothing to do."
+This prevents misleading completion notifications after you have already installed all updates manually.
+  - 🧹 **FIXED: duplicate Soar summary header** – the zypper wrapper no longer prints a second stray "Soar (stable) Update & Sync" header after the pipx section; Soar’s update/sync block now appears exactly once in the post‑update flow.

 - **v59** (2026-01-02): **Ready-to-Install Konsole Fix & Install Helper Diagnostics**
   - 🪟 **FIXED: "Install Now" window closing immediately in Konsole** – the Ready-to-Install helper now runs via a dedicated `zypper-run-install --inner` mode inside the spawned terminal instead of relying on exported shell functions, so the Konsole window stays open reliably until you press Enter.